Living With Endometriosis

 endometriosis.org writes:

-“Synthetic hormonal drugs like the pill, Provera, Danazol and Zoladex have been used for many years to ‘treat’ endometriosis.
-However, recently, it has become increasingly apparent that these hormonal treatments do not have any long-term effect on the disease itself.
-They do suppress (quieten) the symptoms, but only while the drugs are being taken.
-Once use of the drugs ceases, symptoms return.
+“Synthetic hormonal drugs like the pill, Provera, Danazol and Zoladex have been used for many years to “treat” endometriosis.
+However, these hormonal treatments do not have any long-term effect on the disease itself.
+They do temporarily suppress (quieten) the symptoms, but only while the drugs are being taken.
+Once use of the drugs ceases, symptoms more often than not return.

 The Center For Endometriosis Care (CEC) writes: